catalog header

 Bachelor of Education in Sport Management

 The Bachelor of Education in Sport Management prepares students for a variety of positions within the sport industry.
 This degree also prepares students for graduate studies in Athletic Administration, Sport Management, or related disciplines.
 It is strongly recommended that Sport Management majors pursue an advisor-approved minor such as General Business, Communications, or other relevant specialty areas.
-The Sport and Physical Education department also offers a 24-credit minor in Sport Management.
+The Department also offers a 24-credit minor in Sport Management.

 Activity Course Offering: The Kinesiology and Sport Management Department also offers a large number of activity courses (EDPE 101-189) which are open to students throughout the University.
 Activity courses may be repeated for credit.